© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Butter Cross 350m north west of Yewtree Cottage is a scheduled monument protected by Historic England under reference 1014889.
 View the official record →

-Butter Cross is a market cross located in Shropshire, England.
+Butter Cross, located approximately 350 metres north-west of Yewtree Cottage in Shropshire, is a market cross of medieval origin.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014889.

 Butter Cross 350m north west of Yewtree Cottage is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014889.